KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

 When this extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_astc` texture extension object.

-At runtime, engines can directly use the ktx images unlike EXT_texture_basisu which requires transcoding to other compressed formats.
+At runtime, engines can directly use the ktx images unlike KHR_texture_basisu which requires transcoding to other compressed formats.
 This also means you get support for all ASTC block formats and quality presets.

 ## glTF Schema Updates